-These are the technical reasons why software architects, developers, DevOps engineers, SREs and everyone else who cares about fast, reliable applications are into microservices these days.
+These are the main reasons why software architects, developers, DevOps engineers, SREs, and everyone else who cares about fast, reliable applications are into microservices these days.

 We said it before, and we'll say it again: Although microservices can deliver a lot of benefits, they also have the potential to introduce a lot of problems – especially for teams that fail to plan ahead to mitigate those problems.

 The main challenges you're likely to run into if you adopt a microservices architecture include:

 - Interprocess communication: Although microservices can run independently, they need to talk to each other and share data.
 That requires a complex inter-process communication framework within the application – typically, one driven by APIs.
 Implementing interprocess communication increases developer effort.
 Interprocess communication also adds to the number of things that could go wrong with an app, and it can make it challenging to maintain data consistency across discrete microservices.